-The status for Wicket 7.x is: supported.
+The status for Wicket 7.x is: security fixes only.

 These releases follow semantic versioning so upgrades between minor releases will not break compatibility.